 - The independent tester is reporting to the project board.
 He provides all data and results accurately and without any changes and modifications.

-- Pretty often, the separate budget is planned for independent testing.
+- Pretty often, a separate budget is planned for independent testing.
 This helps to ensure that the financial expenses were spent properly on courses, testing tools, equipment, etc.

 Besides that, sometimes it is easier for testers to progress up the career ladder.
 But still, there are certain risks of such type checking.

-- The possibility of the absence of a smooth communication within the project team.
+- The possibility of the absence of smooth communication within the project team.